 When shopping for high end audio products, you’ll want to replace your motherboard’s onboard audio solution.
 Why?
 Because it’s cheap and it sucks.
 Scientific reasoning?
-Even the fancy motherboards that isolate the audio components on the PCB, they are still using digital to analog conversion that is imprecise and full of all kinds of errors and higher distortion than elite solutions, and terrible amplifiers with sound distorting components in the signal path, for starters.
+Even though the fancy motherboards that isolate the audio components on the PCB, they are still using digital to analog conversion that is imprecise and full of all kinds of errors and higher distortion than elite solutions, and very cheap and ineffective amplifiers with excessive sound distorting components in the signal path, for starters.
 Certain high end audio equipment, namely very high impedance headphones, may not work at all with onboard audio.

 If replacing onboard audio, chances are you’ll be looking at sound cards which can be great for gaming.
 Another solution which is best for audiophiles is a combination of an external headphone amplifier and digital to analog converter (DAC).
-Or for active speakers, just an external DAC with line level outputs, or perhaps a DAC and a line preamplifier.
-And for passive speakers, a DAC, a line preamplifier, and a power amplifier (or an integrated amplifier, which is a line amplifier and power amplifier in one, sometimes with a DAC and other features too).
+Or for active speakers, just an external DAC with line level outputs, or perhaps a DAC and a line preamplifier if the speakers and DAC have no volume control.
+And for passive speakers, a DAC and a power amplifier or an integrated amplifier, which is a line amplifier and power amplifier in one, sometimes with a DAC and other features too.
 After all, a sound card is a DAC with other features for virtual surround and the like, and sometimes with a headphone amp as well.
 If you’re getting a sound card, it should be for a gaming/home theater setup where music isn’t the priority.

 If music is your top priority and you don’t care for surround effects (which has no business in a music setup really, due to the way most music is recorded and mastered), then: